mariushoch/transient-file-view/README.md

 Create transient views of files or directories in a user namespace.
 This creates a new mount namespace with transient versions of the given files or directories.
-For directories these views are either temporary snapshots ("snapshot") created by rsync-ing the folder content into a tmpfs mount, or overlays ("overlay") created by fuse-overlayfs.
+For directories these views are either temporary snapshots ("snapshot") created by tar-ing the folder content into a tmpfs mount, or overlays ("overlay") created by fuse-overlayfs.

         --help                  Show this help